modir/laminas-book/docs/devenv.md

 `display_startup_errors = On`

-> To conveniently search within the file, press `F7` in Midnight Commander's editor window and
+!!! note
-> enter the search string (the name of the parameter to search for).
+    To conveniently search within the file, press `F7` in Midnight Commander's editor window and enter the search string (the name of the parameter to search for).

 Set your time zone settings (replace `<your_time_zone>` placeholder with your time zone, for example, `UTC` or `America/New_York`):